Package 'patentsview'

 search_pv(

-query = qry_funs$contains(inventors_at_grant.name_last = "smith"),
+query = qry_funs$contains(inventors_at_grant.name_last = "Smith"),

-endpoint = "patents",
+endpoint = "patent",

 config = httr::timeout(40)